 Chamberlin Powell and Bon were required to produce a number of additional reports after the 1956 report – the most comprehensive of these was their 1958 report – mainly to deal with issues about finance.
 They kept maintaining the case that it could all be afforded and would make a profit.

 Finally, Chamberlin Powell and Bonn were instructed to produce their 1959 report, which was to be the most detailed and comprehensive report yet on the viability of a housing solution to the problem of what to do with the Barbican area.
-You might think that by that stage it was just a matter of coasting downhill to ultimate victory.
-But they had a big problem to face.
-The problem was that London County Council, which had planning oversight for the development, would not accept a density as high as 300 persons per acre, which was the basis on which Chamberlin Powell and Bon were claiming that the scheme would be viable financially.
+You might think that, by that stage, it was just a matter of coasting downhill to ultimate victory.
+But they still had a big problem to face.
+The problem was that the London County Council, which had planning oversight for the development, would not accept a density as high as 300 persons per acre, which was the basis on which Chamberlin Powell and Bon were claiming that the scheme would be viable financially.
 The LCC required a density of no more than 230 persons per acre.
 Chamberlin Powell and Bon responded in two ways.
-First, they increased the height of the towers and therefore squeezed more residents onto the existing plot size of the towers.
-Second, they added additional terrace buildings not proposed in the earlier schemes.
+First, they increased the height of the towers and thereby squeezed more residents onto the existing plot size of the towers.
+Second, they added additional terrace buildings which had not been proposed in the earlier schemes.

 Their masterstroke was – not exactly to ignore, but definitely to exceed – the instructions they had from the City.
-The City Corporation were not asking them to produce a highly detailed scheme.
-But Chamberlin Powell and Bon went quite some way beyond their remit with architectural drawings of layouts and even commissioning artists’ impressions of the possible future estate, just make the whole thing more aspirational and exciting.
+The City Corporation were not asking them to produce a highly-detailed scheme.
+But Chamberlin Powell and Bon went quite some way beyond their remit with architectural drawings of layouts and even commissioning artists’ impressions of the possible future estate, just to make the whole thing more aspirational and exciting.
 Also, they didn’t just provide a normal typed report, as they had done with their previous reports.
 Instead, they had a glossy hardback book produced, which was professionally designed and laid out, and with illustrative photographs and drawings on almost every page.
 This book was printed in many copies.
-When the City Corporation received it, they were sufficiently put out that they initially refused to pay for it.
-Chamberlin paid for himself.
-It took quite a bit bit of ego-massaging to arrange for the cost to be reimbursed.
+When the City Corporation received it, they were so put out that they refused to pay for it.
+Chamberlin had to pay for it himself.
+It took quite a bit of ego-massaging to arrange for the cost finally to be reimbursed.

-There was a vote about whether to approve the scheme in the Court of common Council.
-It all seems so inevitable now, looking backwards, and you might imagine that this was a walkover.
+Finally the scheme was put to the Court of Common Council, the highest committee in the City structure, for approval or refusal.
+It all seems so inevitable now, looking backwards, and you might imagine that this meeting was a walkover.
 But it was not.
-In fact, the vote was lost.
-Even though it was declared as won.
-Turned out later that the tellers counting the votes had managed to count some of themselves on the yes side, thus giving Eric Wilkins and Chamberlin Powell and Bon the victory.
+In fact, the vote was lost, even though it was declared as won.
+It turned out after the meeting was over some of the tellers counting the votes had managed to count some of the other tellers as voters on the yes side by mistake, thus giving Eric Wilkins and Chamberlin Powell and Bon the victory.
 The City just covered that up out of embarrassment, and the scheme went ahead.
 By such hair-breadths was the Barbican estate created.
 At every stage, something could have gone wrong, and we could all be living in Surbiton.